biotomas/SatHelper/README.md

 # SatHelper
-This is tool to improve the Boolean satisfiability (SAT) solver user's life.
+This is a tool to improve the Boolean satisfiability (SAT) solver user's life.

 It helps you model various problems as SAT.